 Dr Karen Morley, co-founder of Gender Worx – the specialist diversity division of Insync – has researched how unconscious bias can affect the choices of women throughout their careers.
-Karen has over 20 years’ experience in leadership consulting and wrote the 60 page white paper, Unlocking the potential of women at work: a decade of evidence.

 At an Insync round table discussion on the topic of unconscious bias with Karen and various leaders and HR professionals, five great ideas emerged: